Principal Financial: Solid Growth And Returns Look Achievable

 In Principal Financial (NYSE:PFG) investors pay a low double digit PE, get a 2.7% yield, and should enjoy ~7% EPS growth.

 PFG is a global company that sells retirement, insurance and asset management services.
-The company is organized into four divisions: Retirement and income solutions, Principal Global Investors, Principal International and U.S. insurance Solutions.
+The company is organized into four divisions: Retirement and Income solutions, Principal Global Investors, Principal International and U.S. Insurance Solutions.
 The revenue and profit trends from these businesses show that this is a stable business with good diversification.
 The operating earnings data on an annualized trailing basis is given in the chart below.

 Source: Company data